Will you wait longer to load a webpage while surfing the internet?

 Second, the world is going digital.
 More and more people use devices such as smartphones and tablets to access the internet.
 As a result, businesses need to have websites that load quickly to keep up with the competition.

-Third, technology is constantly evolving, and new technologies that make websites faster are being developed.
+Third, technology constantly evolves, and new technologies that make websites faster are being developed.
 For example, Google has released a PageSpeed Insights tool, which helps you optimize your website for speed.

 As a website owner, you can’t afford to be slow.
 It affects your ability to generate leads and grow your business.
 You want people to come back again and again.